 The tires of an Earthship may release brominated flame retardants (PBDEs) into the air of an Earthship, which is a synthetic material derived from petrochemicals that is toxic to humans through long-term exposure.

-Mike Reynolds says it's safe, but he says a lot of stuff that doesn't add up so I personally would want to see some research on air quality before I spend the rest of my life living inside a stack of old tires.
+Mike Reynolds says it's safe, but he says a lot of stuff that doesn't add up so I personally would want to see some research on healthy indoor air quality before I spend the rest of my life living inside a stack of old tires.

-Growing food in a greenhouse creates a very humid environment, and a fundamental principle of the Earthship is food production on the south facade and transferring that heated air into the living space.
+Growing food in a cold-climate greenhouse creates a very humid environment, and a fundamental principle of the Earthship is food production on the south facade and transferring that heated air into the living space.
 So in order to take advantage of that passively heated air, you will greatly increase the interior relative humidity of your house.

 Combine that with un-insulated exterior walls and you have the ideal environment for condensation to collect and mold to form.
 And as it requires more energy to heat humid air than dry air, higher relative humidity will also lead to increased heating demand or make your home feel even more cold and miserable.